 The Normans were devout Christians but they have played an important role in weakening the Byzantine Empire.
 In the early eleventh century, the first Norman groups migrated as pilgrims and mercenaries from France to Italy.
 Some of these Norman groups managed to distinguish themselves as fearsome warriors and the Christian rulers of southern Italy started using them as mercenary soldiers.
-Eventually these groups began to create their own fiefdoms in several places and started seeing themselves as free people.
+While serving the Christian rulers, the Normans managed to create their own fiefdoms and they started seeing themselves as free people.

 The first major battle that the Normans fought in southern Italy was the Battle of Civitate in June 1053.
 They were pitted against the combined forces of the Pope and the Holy Roman Empire.
 The Normans destroyed the papal army, and captured Pope Leo IX.
 The Normans kept the Pope in honorable captivity to force him to acknowledge their conquest of Calabria and Apulia.
 In March 1054, the Pope acknowledged the Norman conquests and he was allowed to go.
 He did not live long after his return and died on 19 April 1054.

 After the Battle of Civitate, Normans became a major power in southern Italy.
 Robert Gusicard rose to prominence as their leader.
 Between 1057 and 1059, he became the count of Apulia and Calabria.
-He was a charismatic leader and he united the Norman factions into a powerful army which could vanquish the Lombard Princes and Byzantine governors.
+A charismatic leader, he united the Norman factions into a powerful army which went on to vanquish the Lombard Princes and Byzantine governors.
 From 1059 to 1085, he was the Duke of Apulia and Calabria and Duke of Sicily.

 In her work of history, the Alexiad, Anna Komnene says that Guiscard left Normandy with five mounted riders and thirty followers on foot.
 After his arrival in Langobardia in 1047, he initially operated as the chief of a roving robber-band.
 She leaves the following description of Guiscard: